2-Day Culinary Tour

 - Feast Your Eyes, Too.

-The Louvre Abu Dhabi opened in November with loaned works including van Gogh’s self-portrait and Whistler’s painting of his mother, but the building by Pritzker Prize-winning architect Jean Nouvel is its own work of art.
+The Louvre Abu Dhabi with loaned works including van Gogh’s self-portrait and Whistler’s painting of his mother, but the building by Pritzker Prize-winning architect Jean Nouvel is its own work of art.
 Grab an iced coffee in the open-air café that sits under the museum’s huge, star-filled dome that weighs as much as the Eiffel Tower.

 - As the World Churns.